sriharivishnu/Code_It/README.md

 A place for Developers to share

 ## code-it-API
-- Contains the code for the Node JS server to handle database operations
+- Backend API that offers a protected endpoint for querying the MySql database.

 ## code-it-FrontEnd
-- React Frontend
+- React Frontend for the web application